-I wrote of this phenomenon two years ago, when SaaS businesses went on huge hiring sprees for business development managers.
-Salesforce, despite having the world’s most popular CRM, actually had Australia’s largest sales/business development team.
+I wrote of this phenomenon three years ago, when SaaS businesses went on huge hiring sprees for business development managers.

 We are seeing increased demand for people who can bring in new business.
 Especially significant corporate partnerships that will make an immediate and long term impact on revenue growth.

 B2B sales is complex.
 Deals can take anywhere from 6 - 18 months.
 B2B2C deals may not take as long, but with API integration to be factored in, there is a heavy dose of project management required to onboard any new client.
 Deals are fragile and complex with technology and regulatory roadblocks often leading to months of work being wasted.